(An old story, long before digital cameras and Smart Phones were a thing for me. Bless.)

-I also frequented a Bosnian cafe called Pasha near our apartment to get my fill of cevapi and kajmak.
+I frequented a Bosnian café called Pasha near our apartment to get my fill of cevapi and kajmak.

 At night, we ventured into the underbelly of Hell’s Kitchen with its nameless and obscure foreign bars with no signs, no prices, no labels.
 One place was the size of my living room and had a crumbling jukebox full of play cards that squeaked for ten seconds or more before turning all the way.

-It was so dark inside I could hardly see the bartender and when I yelled “que lengua?” she rolled her head slowly and danced with her back against the wall before mouthing “no importante.”
+It was so dark inside I could hardly see the bartender and when I took a guess and yelled “que lengua?”
+She rolled her head slowly and danced with her back against the wall before mouthing “no importante.”
 These are the places I am most drawn to when traveling.

 Another international bar with no sign played everything from Russian pop, Brazilian samba, Eurotrash techno, and Madonna.
 We quickly learned the regular crowd’s favourite songs by watching people jump up on the giant horseshoe-shaped bar, spin the hanging lamps, and throw handfuls of square white napkins in the air while stomping, cheering, and singing along.

-Times Square was bright, obnoxious, and fantastic just like I expected.
-Taco Truck always hit the spot, and Oasis Halal/Kosher cafes were our heathen heaven on late, late nights.
+Times Square was just as bright, obnoxious, and fantastic as I expected.
+Taco Truck always hit the spot, and Oasis Halal/Kosher cafés were our heathen heavens on late, late nights.

 I met a burly fellow wearing blue jean overalls with no shirt, and he had a beard down to his navel.
 He told me about his journey there from the hills of North Carolina and says he stays because he can be anyone he wants to be in Brooklyn.